State's coronavirus deaths rise by 139, cases increase by 3,204

 Miami-Dade rose to 3,027, which is 191 more in one week.
 Broward increased to 1,317 with a rise of 41 in one week.
 St. Lucie has risen by 3 deaths in one week compared with Martin by 6, Indian River by 5 and Okeechobee by 2.

-Palm Beach County's death count is higher than 23 states, including two states with 1,251: Iowa, which added 34 deaths and Wisconsin with 3 Thursday.
+Palm Beach County's death count is higher than 23 states, including Iowa with 1,260 after adding 9 and Wisconsin with 1,238 after gaining 7.

 The state identified 18 deaths in Palm Beach County: 9 men (51, 61, 64, 82, 86, 91, 91, 92, 99) and 9 women (37, 66, 76, 79, 82, 86, 97, 99).